 — Herman Melville, Moby Dick (1851)

 Lima is the second largest city in South America with almost nine million citizens.
-The sound of endless honking from the car-clogged streets follow me everywhere I go, even when I’m having a risotto by the window on the 21st floor.
-As do the mist.
+The sound of endless honking from the car-clogged streets follow me everywhere I go, as do the mist.
+But there are some glimmers in the darkness.

-Another place with connection to the dead is the Basílica de San Francisco, where I visit the catacombs and walk among endless amounts of bones.
-The ceiling is very low so I have to walk hunched for a long time.
-It’s a quite large place and they are still excavating the tunnels down there.
+Another place with connection to the dead is the Basílica de San Francisco, where I visit the catacombs and walk among endless corridors lined with human bones.
+The ceiling is ridiculously low, so I have to walk hunched for a long time.
+It’s a large place and supposedly they are still excavating the tunnels in the depths.

 So far I’m quite underwhelmed by both the climate and the food in what is called South America’s culinary capital.
 But I suppose things can only get better.
-I grab a bottle of Inca Kola, the too-sweet ripoff on Coca-cola, and continue down the street in search of anything.
+I grab a bottle of Inca Kola, the too-sweet ripoff on Coca-cola, and continue down the street in search of anything, with the mist as my shadow.

 Comments